-The Central Scotland Green Network (CSGN) is a long-term initiative which aims to restore and transform the landscape of Central Scotland and to promote environmental quality, woodland cover and recreational opportunities.
+CSGN is a long-term initiative which aims to restore and transform the landscape of Central Scotland and to promote environmental quality, woodland cover and recreational opportunities.
 It covers an area stretching from Ayrshire and Inverclyde in the west to Fife and the Lothians in the east.

 Vision and aims

-- help absorb CO2;
+- help absorb CO2

-- enhance biodiversity; and
+- enhance biodiversity

-- promote active travel and healthier lifestyles.
+- promote active travel and healthier lifestyles

 Grant support for woodland creation